 '''

-<antialias_iterations> <int> </antialias_iterations>.
+(antialias_iterations <int>).

 '''

 fastmarching Levelset-based computation of a distance transform volume from a specified isovalue.
 The isovalue corresponding to the surface of interest in the input volume must be specified in the parameter file using the syntax blur Gaussian blurring to remove high-frequency artifacts as described in 2.3.
-The standard deviation (in voxel-space units) for the blurring kernel can be set in the parameter file using the parameter icp Iterative closest point 3D rigid registration to align two datasets as described in 2.3.
-If present, icp should be the last option passed to ShapeWorksGroom.
-The number of ICP iterations can be set in the parameter file using the parameter
+The standard deviation (in voxel-space units) for the blurring kernel can be set in the parameter file using the parameter